PerseusInLSC/Perseus-Study-Music/README.md

 ### Perseus' Study Modification
 - Changed the songs.
 - Edited "player.js" to make the starting track to be 0 and modified the "prev" and "next" logic.
 - Moved the media variable from player.js to index.html
-- Changed file structure.
+- Added +/-5 seconds by ← → and loop button.
 - Original respositary: https://github.com/Meekdai/Gmemp

 ### License